rht-labs/tech-exercise/docs/1-the-manual-menace/12-tenant-operator-101.md

 - ResourceSupervisor
 - Namespaces

-Tenant-Operator resources is designed 100% cloud-native, this means that you can manage your tenants as code allowing you to integrate Gitops into your multi-tenancy workflow.
+Tenant-Operator resources is designed 100% cloud-native, this means that you can manage your tenants as code allowing you to integrate Gitops best practices into your multi-tenancy workflow.

 ## Creating Tentants with Gitop

-The following Repository contains ArgoCD app configurations to help automate the creation of your tenant.
+The following [Repository](https://gitlab.apps.devtest.vxdqgl7u.kubeapp.cloud/my-group/nordmart-gitops-config) contains ArgoCD app configurations to help automate the creation of your tenant.

 1. From the repository, click on the `workshop` folder.